Franklin (TV series): Books and movies

 Franklin television stories are mostly based on books in the original Franklin Adventure series.
 The practice of adapting television stories from books was dropped in the program's second season, though elements and dialogue from some of the books are incorporated into later stories.
 Although, many Franklin television stories have been made into books in the Franklin TV Storybook and Franklin First Readers series.
-Usually written by Sharon Jennings, these adaptations are shortened versions of what is seen on TV and may contain non-canon material.
+Usually written by Sharon Jennings, these adaptations are shortened versions of what is seen on TV.

 On September 11, 2000, Franklin's younger sister Harriet was introduced in the direct-to-video and DVD movie Franklin and the Green Knight.
 The two shared an adventure on November 24, 2001, in Franklin's Magic Christmas.
 Back to School with Franklin was released direct-to-video on August 19, 2003, which involved Harriet befriending Beaver's younger brother Kit, and new character Mrs. Koala introduced as a teacher to Franklin and his friends.